Haroenv/blog/_posts/2015-12-30-GFM-and-Jekyll.md

 But that put my fenced codeblocks simply in a `code` tag.
 This doesn't help with highlighting, so I wasn't happy.

-The real solution is to not try to use GFM and do it with [rouge](http://rouge.jneen.net).
+The real solution is to not try to use GFM and do it with [rouge](http://rouge.jneen.net) or [pygments](http://pygments.org).
 For that to work locally you need to make sure you've got that gem installed (`gem install rouge`), and then in your `_config.yml` put:

 {% highlight yaml %}
-highlighter: rouge
+highlighter: pygments
 {% endhighlight %}

 After that you can highlight your code blocks with the rouge filter:

-{% highlight md %}
+{% highlight liquid %}
 {% raw %}
 {% highlight yaml %}
 kramdown: